 - Create buyer personas.

-- Identify goals and tools.
+- Identify goals.

 - Audit and plan media campaigns.

 - Bring it to fruition.